 Spinal Decompression Case Studies

-Case studies of the patient with herniated disc’s treated with Non-Surgical Spinal Decompression
+Case studies of patient with herniated disc's treated with Non Surgical Spinal Decompression

 Case Study - Herniated disc

 Jose came to my office complaining of severe Low back pain and sciatica which radiated pain into the top of three of his toes.
 He was just released from the hospital three days ago and was treated for one week with IV pain medication and bed rest and was released.

 Jose had a positive valsalva (which is when he sneezed or coughed and created pain into back and leg) Loss of reflexes on his Patellar(Knee)and Achilles tendons (L5 and S1).
 He also had a left foot drop and extremely weak dorsi-flexion and plantar flexion on the left side (bending foot towards and away against Resistance).

 I started treating him with Chiropractic care and immediately referred him out for a MRI.
 Impression of the MRI at L5-S1, the inter vertebral disc shows some dessication and loss of height mainly posteriorly.
 There is a prominent discal herniation with extrusion.
 This is mainly seen to extend to the left side with some compression of the left side of the thecal sac and also the left S1 nerve root.

 Once I read this MRI report I suggested Spinal Decompression treatment and we started treating that day.
 Within 6 visits pain decreased 45% and foot strength increased by 50%.
 Jose continued to recommended care plan of 22 visits over the course of the next month and by the end of treatment he was pain free and walking normally and is now back at work full time.

 Jose did consult with an orthopedic surgeon prior to coming to my office and was told he was a surgical candidate.
 His symptoms improved 100% with Non-Surgical Spinal Decompression and now he is working full time and did not have a surgery.